Introduction

 Setup Cron job

-If you want to setup cron jobs for your project, it is better to do it in host machine.
+If you want to setup cron jobs for your project, it is better to do it on host machine.

 As you can see, we setup clearsessions

-job to run each day and it can helps us clean out expired sessions in db.
+job to run each day and it helps us clean out expired sessions in db.

 Conclusion